TomaszWalat/restaurant-kds-sys/README.md

 # restaurant-kds-sys
-Restaurant kitchen display system for the kitchen
+Restaurant kitchen-display-system for the kitchen